ourz/quantum/README.md

 spsa_learn_probability_dist.ipynb trains a parameterized quantum circuit to be able to sample from a user-defined probability distribution.
 The program attemps to minimize the entropy using SPSA gradient search.

 bayesian network simulation.ipynb implements a simple v-shaped Bayesian network on a quantum circuit and samples from it.

+markov.ipynb implements a circuit that simulates n steps for a simple Markov chain.